FashionAbility

 Haley Schwartz brings style and confidence to adaptive fashion through Vertige Adaptive

-Haley Schwartz (center) and models Listen to this Article Haley Schwartz was four years old when a machine attached to her chest dictated how she dressed.
+Haley Schwartz (center) and models Haley Schwartz was four years old when a machine attached to her chest dictated how she dressed.
 Sweatpants, oversized shirts, anything to blur the outline of wires and monitors humming against her ribs.
 She was confident, loud, curious, all the things a child should be, but

 Haley Schwartz brings style and confidence to adaptive fashion through Vertige Adaptive Read More »